Coveo for Sitecore New Features

 We now take data residency support one step further by letting users create a Coveo organization in any available region (and automatically linking to it) directly from the Command Center.
 Simple!

-Creating Test Organizations From Coveo for Sitecore
+Creating test organizations from Coveo for Sitecore

 A test organization is the ideal organization type for local development environments.
 You can now create a test organization directly in Coveo for Sitecore, whether during Coveo for Sitecore activation or later, using the Command Center.

-Bypassing the Coveo for Sitecore Proxy
+Bypassing the Coveo for Sitecore proxy

 Coveo now provides an option in the Command Center to bypass the Coveo for Sitecore proxy for search and analytics calls to Coveo.
 Among other advantages, this can increase search speeds and reduce costs when using Sitecore on Azure, or another hosting platform.

-With the latest version of Coveo for Sitecore, you can link your Sitecore instance to any of your Coveo organizations, wherever these are deployed, so that you may reduce query times.
+You can link your Sitecore instance to any of your Coveo organizations, wherever these are deployed, so that you may reduce query times.

-Sitecore 10.0 and SXA 10.0 Support
+Sitecore 10.0 and SXA 10.0 support

 Coveo now supports Sitecore 10.0 and SXA 10.0!